tryretool/legal/customer-terms-of-service.md

 ### Auto-Renewal

-Unless an Order Form says something different, (a) all subscriptions automatically renew (without the need to go through the Subscription Page or executing a renewal Order Form) for additional periods equal to one (1) year or the preceding term, whichever is shorter; and (b) the per-unit pricing during any automatic renewal term will remain the same as it was during the immediately prior term.
-Either party can give the other notice of non-renewal at least thirty (30) days before the end of a subscription term to stop the subscriptions from automatically renewing.
+Unless an Order Form says something different, (a) all subscriptions automatically renew (without the need to go through the Services-interface "check-out" or execute a renewal Order Form) for additional periods equal to one (1) year or the preceding term, whichever is shorter; and (b) the per-unit pricing during any automatic renewal term will remain the same as it was during the immediately prior term.
+To opt-out of automatic renewal of Customer’s paid Services subscription plan, Customer must go to its Billing settings and downgrade to a non-paid subscription plan.
+Retool may give Customer notice of non-renewal at least thirty (30) days before the end of a subscription term.

 ### Termination for Cause